Drunk on Too Much Life

 Stella's Place Young Adult Mental Health Toronto

-DRUNK ON TOO MUCH LIFE strives to change how people perceive those with mental health issues framing their conditions as potentially insightful gives rather than burdensome disorders and will lead to conversations about ways the Canadian [and American] mental health programme succeeds and fails to accommodate and support young people in their healing.
+DRUNK ON TOO MUCH LIFE strives to change how people perceive those with mental health issues framing their conditions as potentially insightful gifts rather than burdensome disorders and will lead to conversations about ways the Canadian [and American] mental health programmes succeed and fail to accommodate and support young people in their healing.

 Toronto Guardian